 Air purifiers and dehumidifiers

 I’ve seen a lot of advertisements for air purifiers for the home which claim to reduce allergens in the air.
 To be honest, we don’t have one yet.
-I do think a small portable air purifier would be a good idea for our child’s room.
-I’ve got my eye on this Breville Easy Air Purifier* which gets good reviews and is recommended by the Sensitive Choice program for asthma and allergies.
+I do think a small portable air purifier would be a good idea for our child’s room, especially as we live in a fire prone area and it could also help with smoke in the air.
+I’ve got my eye on this Breville Smart Air purifier which gets good reviews and is recommended by the Sensitive Choice program for asthma and allergies.